Back to blog

 You can look up a company's EIN for free using the SEC's EDGAR system if it is publicly listed and registered with the Securities and Exchange Commission (SEC).
 For non-profits, you may search for them on Guidestar.

 If a business isn't registered with the SEC and is privately owned, finding its EIN may be more difficult.
-Here are some approaches you can take:
+Use the following approaches:

 • Contact the firm's accountant or financing department and inquire about the EIN